vespa-engine/blog/_posts/2021-06-18-pretrained-transformer-language-models-for-search-part-4.md

 }
 </pre>
 In the above snippet we define the ONNX model and its inputs, each of the inputs are mapped to a function declared later in the ranking profile.
 Each function produces a tensor which is used as input to the model.
-The *file* point to the ONNX formatted model format, placed in in *src/main/application/files/*.
+The *file* points to the ONNX formatted model format, placed in in *src/main/application/files/*.
 Vespa takes care of distributing the model to the content node(s).
 The inputs to the model are standard transformer inputs (input_ids, attention_mask and token_type_ids).